kokatepranav64/IPl_data_set/README.md

 To process the data from dirty to clean, I chose to use **R.** This is because R is relatively fast and thus useful in dealing with huge dasets.
 R is also heavily supported by handy open-source Packages such as tidyvers,dplyr,ggplot2

 ### Cleaning And Transforming data
+First I upload both  data set  of .csv format in R studio.During the next step I checked all columns and few rows of both datasets and rename some column names of matches.csv dataset based on the similarity of rows in deliveries.csv data set
+Next I check data types of both datasets and then replace data types of some columns

+## Analyze Data to Answer Questions

+In this step, I analyzed the cleaned data to find answers of the businesstask  differently.

+These are the my findings if the given business task after cleaning and analyzing data:-